 Fraught - vocabulary graphic including meaning and example sentence.
 Designed by Thinking in English podcast.
 Credit thinkinginenglish.blog

 Do you think reintroducing cheetahs to India is a good idea?
+Try using this vocabulary to make some sentences in the comments!

 Do you want to Think in English?